Industrial America and the Progressive Era – 1876-1929

 Women vote.

-The 19th amendment is ratified giving women the right to vote.
+The 19th Amendment was ratified, giving women the right to vote.

 The sale and manufacture of alcoholic liquors was outlawed.
-Prohibition begins.
+Prohibition began.

-1921 – Warren Gamaliel Harding becomes the 29th President of the United States.
+1921 – Warren Gamaliel Harding became the 29th President of the United States.

-1923 – Calvin Coolidge becomes the 30th President of the United States.
+1923 – Calvin Coolidge became the 30th President of the United States.

 1924 – The Indian Citizenship Act extended citizenship and voting rights to all American Indians born in the U.S. on June 2, 1924.
 Some Indians, however, did not want to become U.S. citizens, preferring to maintain only their tribal membership.

-1927 – Charles Lindbergh makes his first trans-Atlantic flight.
+1927 – Charles Lindbergh made his first trans-Atlantic flight.

-The Jazz Singer starring Al Jolson is the first “talkie” to be released.
+The Jazz Singer, starring Al Jolson, was the first “talkie” released.

 Kool-Aid was invented in 1927 by Edwin Perkins in Hastings, Nebraska.